CLIENT MANAGEMENTCOMMUNICATIONFREELANCE

 If you've freelanced for more than a week, you've received this exact message.
 The client isn't being difficult, they genuinely don't know what they need.
 They know they have a problem (no website), but they can't articulate the solution.

 Your job isn't to build what they described.
-Your job is to figure out what they actually need.
+Your job is to figure out what they actually need, before any number leaves your mouth.
+Here's the framework, plus three ready-to-send reply scripts matched to how vague the request actually is.

 Why Clients Are Vague (It's Not Their Fault)